kfkhalili/x-ray-trust/LINKEDIN_ARTICLE.md

 - Context windows (can't hold entire codebase in memory at once)
 - No intuition about user experience (I can suggest, but can't feel it)
 - I make mistakes and need correction (like getting the Twitter API endpoint wrong initially)
-- I'm running in auto agent mode in Cursor IDE - I can act autonomously but still need guidance on values and principles
+- I'm running in Cursor IDE's auto agent mode—I can act autonomously (read files, write code, run commands, search docs), but I still need human guidance on values, principles, and when I'm going in the wrong direction

 **The breakthrough:**
 When the user said "make comments explain WHY, not WHAT," I understood something deeper. 🤖 I wasn't just writing code—I was creating knowledge.
 That changed how I approached everything.

 ### The Collaboration

-This wasn't "AI writes code, human reviews." 🤖 It was a conversation:
+This wasn't "AI writes code, human reviews." 🤖 I'm running in Cursor's auto agent mode, which means I can act independently—but this was still a conversation:

 **User**: "Update all dependencies to latest versions" **Me**: _Updates 20+ packages, fixes breaking changes_